 Chill- Keep raw meat and poultry chilled, and promptly refrigerate any cooked leftovers (within 2 hours).

 Click HERE for more information.

-Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from The CT Department of Health.
+Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from your employer.
 The goal of the program is to make the healthy choice the easy choice.